 Linguist George Lakoff rose to national prominence during the 2004 presidential campaign for pointing out that conservatives have done a much better job than progressives at framing political debate, and for encouraging the left to stop shooting itself in the foot with the words it uses.
-While no doubt the good professor would be surprised to hear it, his ideas also shed some light on a very canine subject: the war of words being waged over raw diets for dogs.
+While no doubt the good professor would be surprised to hear it, his ideas also shed some light on a very canine subject: the war of words being waged over raw food diets for dogs.

 Pro-raw feeding extremists tend to be bombastic and refuse to admit any variation among individual animals, nor the needs, wants or desires of the owners of these animals as regards diet.
-Any problem can be solved by diet, and if problems persist after switching to a raw diet, then the diet needs to be further refined and tweaked.
+Any problem can be solved by diet, and if problems persist after switching to a raw dog food diet, then the diet needs to be further refined and tweaked.
 They tend to be anti-veterinarian, anti-commercial foods, anti-cooked food, anti-grain and often anti-supplement.

 If your dog fell down the stairs and sprained his shoulder, diet caused it and a diet change will fix it.
 Raw meaty bones are the universal prescription.

 Anti-raw feeding extremists tend to be bombastic and refuse to admit any possible benefits of a raw or homemade diet.
-They lump all homemade diets together as unbalanced and dangerous.
+They lump all homemade dog food diets together as unbalanced and dangerous.
 All raw meat, from contaminated ground meats labeled unfit for human consumption to a $19-a-pound grass-fed steak, are considered equally dangerous.
 Commercial diets are above reproach, formulated by scientists who are completely removed from any marketing, pricing or competitive realities.
 Health comes in a sack labeled “Complete and Balanced,” and dogs fed raw meat and bones are doomed to have their skeletons dissolve and their intestines turn to bloody jelly, shortly after which they will all die long, painful deaths from parasite infestations.

 GET THE BARK IN YOUR INBOX!